Graupunkt/project-jericho/README.md

 ## General Info
+- Work in Progress, the rework is currently in process, there is no public build planned in the upcoming weeks.
+For alpha builds and please support visit our discord server https://discord.gg/WMh5YCeQVS
 - This tool includes a set of different scripts and other tools to acheive its goal for live navigation in Star Citizen.
 - Its non intrusive to the game, the script monitors the windows clipboard for the actual players position, that gets triggered by the StarCitizen Debug Chatcommand /showlocation
 - It than uses a ntp server to internally determine the current utc time and the offset of the system time to increase the precision of calculations